SSinghcode/codequiz/README.md

 all questions are answered or the timer reaches 0
 THEN the game is over
-when all question completed time stops depoyed apllication  https://ssinghcode.github.io/codequiz/ git hub https://github.com/SSinghcode/codequiz
+when all question completed time stops the timer deduct when answer is wrong the game end when timer hits 0 depoyed apllication  https://ssinghcode.github.io/codequiz/ git hub https://github.com/SSinghcode/codequiz